 Make a Monthly Budget

 Create a simple spending plan to start.
-Pay for the four walls first (housing, electric, food, heat, and car expenses).
-Then add the other pieces like loans, obligations like child care, debts, and entertainment.
+Pay for the four walls first (housing, electricity, food, heat, and car expenses).
+Then, add the other pieces like loans, obligations like child care, debts, and entertainment.

 Cut Unnecessary Expenses

 After you have a budget, it’s time to cut unnecessary expenses.
-It’s important to find areas where you can save to put more money toward your family’s needs.
+Finding areas where you can save to put more money toward your family’s needs is essential.
 Trimming your spending may mean giving up your daily latte or canceling your gym membership.

-Cutting back is where it gets challenging if your trying to make ends meet and already don’t have much money.
+Cutting back is challenging if you are trying to make ends meet and already don’t have much money.
 It might require some creativity.

 Cutting out cable is a big money saver.
-Cable tv used to be cheap, but the price has gone up, and it’s no longer worth the entertainment value.
+Cable TV used to be cheap, but the price has increased and is no longer worth the entertainment value.

 Visible is a fraction of the cost of Verizon, yet uses the same Verizon towers.
-It would be best to look into other cell phone providers to reduce phone costs.
+Looking into other cell phone providers to reduce phone costs would be best.

 If you haven’t already, ditch the landline and add a primary cell phone line to your plan that sits on the counter in the kitchen.

-One of the most significant variable expenses you can trim is the food budget.
+The food budget is one of the most significant variable expenses you can trim.
 Learn how to cut down your grocery shopping spending by shopping the sales and meal planning.

 Build an Emergency Fund

 One of the most important parts of budgeting is creating an emergency fund.
 An emergency fund is the best way to help you cover unexpected costs, like a car repair or medical bill, without going into debt.
-Aim to save at least $500 so you have a cushion for unforeseen expenses.
+Aim to save at least $500 to cushion for unforeseen expenses.

 An emergency fund will not only save you from building debt, but it will also give you peace of mind.
 As mamas, we don’t need anything else to stress over.
 Emergency savings will be a lifesaver.